 In 2021, Congress enacted the American Rescue Plan Act ("ARPA") and made financial assistance available to certain multiemployer pension funds.
 The Pension Fund is among those eligible for this assistance and, on February 11, 2023, the Trustees submitted an application for special financial assistance ("SFA") to the PBGC.
 On May 30, the Fund withdrew its application to allow for additional review with PBGC, and the Fund anticipates filing a revised application in the near future.
 The receipt of SFA will have a very positive impact on the Pension Fund's long-term financial outlook.
-Your Pension Fund Trustees will continue to do everything they can in order to make the New England Teamsters Pension Fund a stable and reliable source of retirement income for the foreseeable future.
+Your Pension Fund Trustees will keep you apprised of developments in this regard and continue to do everything they can in order to make the New England Teamsters Pension Fund a stable and reliable source of retirement income for the foreseeable future.